KrisAirdancer/Algorithms-Practice/algs-project-log.md

 # Project Log

+**May 11, 2023**
+- Completed LeetCode 875: Koko Eating Bananas
+  - Started this one yesterday and didn't manage to finish.
+  - This was a tricky one, but I managed to complete it without looking at solution code.
+I did, however, have to watch the conceptual part of the NeetCode video.

 **May 10, 2023**
 - Completed LeetCode 704: Binary Search.
   - I got very close, but missed a few of the important small details and had to look at a solution to get to a working implementation.